skyplon/ai-knowledge-copilot/README.md

 |No embeddings |	Reduces complexity
 |Context injection |	Works well for small-medium datasets

+## ⚠️ Known Limitations (V1)

+- Optimized for desktop usage
+- Some mobile-uploaded PDFs may fail due to encoding differences
+- OCR for scanned documents not yet supported

+Future versions will improve mobile compatibility and document processing robustness.

 ## 🔥 Future Improvements
 * True RAG (FAISS / embeddings)
 * Inline citations (like ChatGPT)